nagisa/django-localflavor-lt/README.rst

 * forms.LTCountySelect:  A form ``Select`` widget that uses a list of Lithuanian counties as choices.

+* forms.LTMunicipalitySelect: A form ``Select`` widget that uses a list of Lithuanian municipalities as choices.

 * forms.LTPostalCodeField: A form input that validates Lithuanian postal codes in the format XXXXX or LT-XXXXXX.